- Who can apply for a UK Fiance Visa?

 In doing so, it is recommended to engage an immigration solicitor to support your appeal and give yourself the best chance of a successful appeal.

 How to enter the UK to marry only

 If you wish to come to the UK to marry without settling, you don’t need to apply for a UK fiance visa.
 You can consider other lower-cost routes, such as the Marriage Visitor Visa.
-It costs £95 and allows you to marry your partner in the UK.
+As of February 2023, it costs £100 and allows you to marry your partner in the UK.

 With the Marriage Visit Visa, you can get married enter into a civil partnership in the UK.
 Also, you can use this visa to give notice of the impending wedding or civil partnership in the UK.

 You don’t need to apply for this visa if you are an Irish citizen or you have applied for the EU Settlement Scheme (regardless of if you have settled, pre-settled, or are still awaiting a decision).
 Also, if you qualify for British Citizenship, you cannot apply for a Marriage Visitor visa.

 Unlike the fiance visa, the marriage visitor visa does not allow settlement or prolonged stay in the UK.
 It’s valid for six months, after which you must return to your home country; you cannot extend this visa or switch.
 Also, you cannot work, study, or bring dependants or family members on this visa.
 Furthermore, it doesn’t lead to Indefinite Leave to Remain.

 Switching to a UK Spouse Visa